leopuleo/easy-swipebox/readme.txt

 1. Activate the plugin.

 Done!
 Now all link to image or Youtube/Vimeo opens in a beautiful mobile-friendly Lightbox.
-Visit the new admin page (Settings > Easy SwipeBox) to deactivate the autodetection for the selected media types.
-Even without any media type selected for the autodetection, you can add class="swipebox" yourself to make the magic happen.
+Visit the new admin page (Settings > Easy SwipeBox) to enable/disable the autodetection for selected media type.